 - Keep all receipts and proofs of purchase for damaged goods for your claims.

 Report any abnormalities on your lot to the municipal authorities (for example, cracks on a slope, bulge on a slope, rockslide, unusual seepage of water on a bank) to prevent the risk of landslides.

 If your home was flooded, consult the measures to take after a flood.

-Consult the list of disasters for which assistance may be payable (in French only) and the financial assistance and compensation program (in French only).
+See the list of disasters for which assistance may be payable (French only) and information about the financial assistance program (French only).

 Other useful links